Visa policy of Lebanon

-The visa policy of Lebanon deals with the requirements which a foreign national wishing to enter the Republic of Lebanon must meet to be permitted to travel to, enter and remain in the country.

-Visitors to the Republic of Lebanon must obtain a visa from one of the Diplomatic missions of the Republic of Lebanon unless they come from one of the seven visa-exempt countries and territories or one of the 82 countries and territories whose citizens are eligible for a visa on arrival.
+Visitors to Lebanon must obtain a visa from one of the diplomatic missions of Lebanon unless they are citizens from one of the visa-exempt countries or citizens who may obtain a visa on arrival.

 Citizens of member nations of the Gulf Cooperation Council (GCC) may travel to Republic of Lebanon without visa limits for a maximum stay of 6 months per calendar year while Citizens of Jordan may do the same but for a maximum stay of 3 months per 6-month period.

 Citizens of eligible countries and territories are granted a visa on arrival for a maximum stay of one month, extendable for 2 additional months at Beirut International Airport or any other port of entry if they are holding a telephone number, an address in the Republic of Lebanon, a non-refundable return or circle trip ticket, and there are no Israeli stamps, visas, or seals on their passport.

 All visitors must hold a passport valid for three months beyond the period of intended stay and with 2 blank pages.

 Visa runs are not allowed, meaning that if foreigners wish to re-enter the Republic of Lebanon after their visa-free or VoA period has expired they should obtain a visa.

-Admission and transit is refused to nationals of Israel.
-Travelers who hold passports that contain stamps, visas, or seals for Israel will be denied entry into Lebanon and may be subject to arrest or detention.